davidhusz/movietracker/README.md

 be a valid bash command because it will be `eval`ed by the program.

 `onmatch` defines how to treat matches.
 The results are made available as tab-separated values in a file called `matches` (columns: movie title, title of reddit post, YouTube URL, reddit URL).
-A version of this as an HTML table is available as `matches.html`.
-By default, a pretty-printed version of the data will be written to stdout.
+You can also use the script `formatmatches` to render the data in different formats (specified by the first argument).
+Currently, it is capable of producing a pretty-printed version (`pretty`) or an HTML table (`html`).
+By default, the pretty-printed version will be written to stdout.

 You could, for example, send yourself an email with the results:

+	onmatch="
+		/.formatmatches html | mail \
-    onmatch="mail -s 'I found some movies for you' \
+			-s 'Movies found' \
 			-a 'Content-Type: text/html' \
-                  you@yourdomain.com \
-                  < matches.html"
+			you@yourdomain.com"

 `onnomatch` defines what to do in case no matches are found.
 By default, nothing is done.